Criminal Damages to Property in Georgia

 If you are charged with a felony, there would be enhanced punishment in terms of prison, and restitution, and probation.
 If you’re charged with a misdemeanor, those penalties are less: less than 12 months in jail and less than a $1,000 fine.
 If you’re charged with criminal damage to property, I’d love to help you with your case.
 Please don’t hesitate to contact me.

-Are you or a loved one in the process of a criminal defense case in Statesboro or Springfield and have questions about criminal damages to property in Georgia?
+Are you or a loved one in the process of a criminal defense case in Statesboro, Springfield, or Swainsboro and have questions about criminal damages to property in Georgia?
 Contact the experienced Georgia criminal defense attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.